Hypothesis testing for community structure in temporal networks using e-values: Simulation Study

 \subsection{Set-up}

-In this section, we perform numerical simulations to study the properties of the proposed hypothesis test, primarily demonstrating its ability to combine results across dependent network snapshots.
+Here we perform numerical simulations to study the properties of the proposed hypothesis test, demonstrating its ability to combine results across dependent network snapshots.
 Thus, we assume that the number of observations, $T$, was fixed before the experiment began.

 As the test is not tied to a particular data-generating model, we consider three different network-generating models.
+Since we use the static test from \cite{bickel2016:aa}, for each model, the hypotheses being tested are

-For each model, we vary parameter settings which control the strength of the community structure or the number of nodes, and report the median e-value over 100 Monte Carlo (MC) iterations.
+We vary parameter settings which control the strength of the community structure or the number of nodes, and report the median e-value over 100 Monte Carlo (MC) iterations.
 To clarify, the individual e-values are calculated as the average e-value from each snapshot, while the median is taken over the MC replicates.
 We compare the proposed test using five different calibrators: {\it max}, {\it avg} and $\kappa=0.25,0.50,0.75$.
 Recall that {\it max} is not a proper calibrator but we may refer to it as one for ease of exposition.
 We prefer the median as opposed to the mean as an infinite e-value from just a single MC iteration can obscure the overall trends.
-For the variability results of the e-values, please see the Supplemental Materials.
+While we are primarily interested in reporting the e-values of the test directly, we also report the type I error and power of the test for a rejection threshold of $\bar E_T>20$ in the Supplemental Materials, in addition to variability results.
 We stress that he goal of these simulations is not to identify the specific communities, but rather to test for the presence/absence of a community structure.
-Finally, code to implement the proposed test and reproduce the simulation studies is available on the author's GitHub: \url{https://github.com/eyanchenko/tempComDet#}.
+Finally, code to implement the proposed test and reproduce the simulation studies is available from the first author's GitHub page: \url{https://github.com/eyanchenko/tempComDet#}.